 I started as a Children's House Directress (3-6 year-olds) and then moved up to the upper elementary level (9-12 year-olds).
 I loved it all!
 But most importantly, it was gratifying to know that my work had meaning that was far-reaching.
 Instilling values such as kindness, compassion, gratitude, and empathy became front and center.
 Those same attributes were woven into the personalites & stories of The Birthday Triplets-Candi, Cookie, & Coco.

-The Birthday Triplets' second book in the series is in the works and the girls are finding new friends on Facebook (19,000 fans).
-We're also preparing to launch an exciting project in April.
-Stay tuned!
+The Birthday Triplets' second book in the series is in the works and the girls are finding new friends on Facebook (18,000 fans).

 As for me, when not spending time with the triplets, one of my passions is teaching creative writing.
 There is nothing more fulfilling than seeing a love of writing ignite in kids.
 They need it now more than ever.
 With the dearth of creative outlets in schools and the lure of the glowing phone screens, it is essential that kids find quiet within themselves and their imaginations.